inesa-vasserman/dad-jokes/README.md

 # API's Workout

-This project serves as a reinforcement on `APIs`.
+This project serves as a reinforcement on `APIs` & Introduction to `modular` code.

 ## Project Specific Requirements: API Integration